TiggerTorn/Evolutionary-Algorithms-for-Traveling-Salesman-Problem/README.md

  ![Flowchart of the EA Process](./flow_chart.jpg)

-## Summary
-This project investigates the application of **Evolutionary Algorithms (EAs)** to solve the **Traveling Salesman Problem (TSP)**, using city map datasets from **Brazil** and **Burma**.
-The EA implemented follows a structured process involving population generation, tournament selection, crossover, mutation, and iterative solution refinement to find the shortest route.

 ### Key Findings:
 - **Crossover Operators**:
   - **Ordered Crossover** improves solution quality, especially for simpler datasets, though it may increase computational time.